A. POLICY STATEMENT

 b. protection against “detrimental action” which includes:-

-iii) interference with the business relationship with the Dufu Group or the lawful employment or livelihood of any person, including discrimination, discharge, demotion, suspension, disadvantage, termination or adverse treatment in relation to a person’s employment, career, profession, trade or business or the taking of disciplinary action; and
+iii. interference with the business relationship with Dufu Group or lawful employment or livelihood of any person, including discrimination, discharge, demotion, suspension, disadvantage, termination or adverse treatment in relation to a person’s employment, career, profession, trade or business or the taking of disciplinary action; and

 7. DUFU, however, does not extend this assurance to an individual who maliciously raises a matter he/she knows is untrue.
 If an individual makes malicious allegations, disciplinary action may be taken against the individual.